-The genus Dendrocalamus consists of tropical, clumping bamboos, primarily native to Southeast Asia, India and the Indonesian archipelago.
+The genus Dendrocalamus includes 50-60 species of tropical, clumping bamboo, primarily native to Southeast Asia, India, and the Indonesian archipelago.
 These are some of the world’s biggest bamboos, including Dendrocalamus sinicus, the largest bamboo species of all, with culms well over 100 feet in height and more than 12 inches in diameter.
 They are known to shoot up more than three feet a day in the growing season.
-Certain Dendrocalamus species are especially important economically, widely used for building and construction.
-Farmers around the world are currently examining their potential as a cash crop, based on their remarkable size, growth rate and versatility.
+Certain Dendrocalamus species are especially important economically, and widely used for building and construction.
+Farmers around the world are currently examining their potential as a cash crop, based on their remarkable size, growth rate, and utility.

 Bamboo Genera